Comments, especially on older posts, may be subject to prior approval. Bear with me – I may be in the pub.

 Obvious trolling, offensive or blatantly off-topic comments are not acceptable and will be deleted.

 Do not badger other contributors for a response, or repeat the same point over and over again.
+Also please do not adopt a personally antagonistic tone.
+Addressing me by my real name comes across as ill-mannered.

 Arguments along the lines of “a no-smoking section in a pub is like a no-pissing section in a swimming pool” or “smokers are smelly scum” are vanishingly unlikely to pass muster.